india travel fears

 Taking Local Transport

 There is no better way to get to know a country than taking local transport.
-And there is no other country where the local transport is so intimidating than in India!
+And there is no other country where local transport is so intimidating than India!
 On my past trips to India, I never had the guts to take local trains by myself around the country.
-Instead I would hire drivers.
+Instead, I would hire drivers.

 However, this Classic Rajasthan Trip was all about getting you on the local transportation!
-We rode the train 4 different times…and I have to tell you…I am no longer intimidated to ride the train in India!
-We started with some of the nicer trains, air conditioned cars and food service from Delhi to Agra.
-Then we began easing our way into the less fancy classes of service.
-And finally we found ourselves riding the local train to Bijaipur in the standard class of service that most Indians take.
-We shared bench type seats with locals and everyone was lovely.
+We rode the train four different times…and I have to tell you…I am no longer intimidated to ride the train in India!
+We started with some of the nicer trains, air-conditioned cars, and food service from Delhi to Agra.
+Then, we began easing our way into the less fancy classes of service.
+And finally, we found ourselves riding the local train to Bijaipur, which is the standard class of service that most Indians take.
+We shared bench-type seats with locals, and everyone was lovely.
 They were as curious about us as we were about them.
-Sitting on my bench seat with the wind blowing through my hair as the countryside passed by was a highlight to me; it was my favorite train ride we took.
+Sitting on my bench seat with the wind blowing through my hair as the countryside passed by was a highlight for me; it was my favorite train ride we took.

 Intrepid purposefully eased us into this class of service and then they also made sure that we took an early local train as it would be less crowded and we only rode it for 3 hours.
 In addition to trains, we also took rickshaws, taxis, and some private buses.
 All safe and enlightening experiences thanks to our guide.